 Le Pen's voters could be crucial to deciding who wins the runoff.
 Her father and the founder of her National Front party, Jean-Marie Le Pen, has been convicted of racism and anti-Semitism.
 Marine Le Pen has focused her ire on what she calls the "Islamization" of France.

-Associated Press writer Cecile Brisson in Paris contributed to this report
+Cecile Brisson and Sylvie Corbet in Paris and Johanna Decorse in Toulouse contributed to this report.